Segmented Operations using Matrix Multiplications: Background and definitions

 \section{Background and definitions}

 In this section, we define the segmented scan and segmented sum tasks.
-Furthermore, we discuss a block-recursive approach to computing segmented scans.
 In the (unsegmented) scan task, we are given an array $\vecx$ of length $n$ and the task is to return an array $\vecz$ of length $n$ such that $\vecz(i) = \sum_{j\leq i} \vecx(j)$ for each $i$.
-The segmented scan task is a generalization of the scan task, where the input is divided into multiple segments, and the scan operation is performed independently within each segment: \begin{problem}[Segmented Scan] Given two arrays $\vecx$ and $\vecf$ both of length $n$, where $\vecf(i)$ is a boolean value indicating whether $\vecx(i)$ is the first element of a segment, the segmented scan returns an array $\vecz=( \vecz(0), \vecz(1), \dots, \vecz(n-1))$ such that:
+The segmented scan task is a generalization of the scan task, defined as follows: \begin{problem}[\emph{Segmented Scan}] Given two arrays $\vecx$ and $\vecf$ both of length $n$, where $\vecf(i)$ is a boolean value indicating whether $\vecx(i)$ is the first element of a segment, the segmented scan returns an array $\vecz=( \vecz(0), \vecz(1), \dots, \vecz(n-1))$ such that: